2. Understanding Topology

 dtype='object')

-to give us advanced data handling techniques.
-In the case of USA, for example, we simply want to extract the geometry data from the world
+We can use this information to extract the relevant countries from our dataset using the functionality of GeoDataFrames to give us advanced data handling techniques.
+In the case of USA, for example, we simply want to extract the geometry data from the world dataset where ISO_A3 is equal to 'USA'.

 - From the